mamaninang/CSE138_Assignment3/README.md

 ## Replica Detection Mechanism

 In the /key-value-store-view, a broadcast method is called whenever a GET request is received.
 This broadcast method is responsible for pinging all the possible replicas to create an updated view of all active replicas.
 If a response is received, the replica either remains or gets added to the current view.
 If no response is received within a given period of time, the replica is deleted from the view.

+This project is accomplished by using Python, Flask and Docker